Pagawa/PgwCookie/README.md

 Installation
 ---------

-According to your site, select the installation mode:
+According to your system, select the preferred installation mode:

 ### JavaScript